a14e/gogreement/README.md

     // Implementation
 }

-// If you remove Read() or change its signature, you get a compile error
+// If you remove Read() or change its signature, you get an error:
+// [IMPL03] type "BufferedReader" does not implement interface "io.Reader"
+// missing methods:
+//   Read([]byte) (int, error)
 ```

 ## Configuration